Yoga & Pilates are not the same as stretching!

 tranquility.
 2. A system of exercises practiced as part of this discipline to promote control of the body

 Yoga is used to prepare the body and mind for meditation and promotes healing from everyday stress.
 Yoga means “to join or yoke together,” and it brings the body and mind together into one harmonious experience.
-Most people associate yoga with incorporates physical movements, postures and breathing techniques.
+Most people associate yoga with Hatha Yoga, which incorporates physical movements, postures and breathing techniques.
 The long held “stretches” within yoga help maintain postures.
 The real purpose of yoga postures is to develop the strength of body and calmness of mind in order to sit in meditation for 30-60 minutes without moving.
 This is far from the goal of achieving functional flexibility.

 1. Pilates (/pɪˈlɑːteɪz/; German: [piˈlaːtəs]) is a physical fitness system developed in the early 20th century by Joseph Pilates, and popular in many countries, including Germany, the United States and the United Kingdom.